shipitshinji/svp-skills/README.md

 ## Adding or updating a skill

 Raise a PR against `main` with your changes.
-Tag `@alfie` for review.
+Tag `@shipitshinji` for review.
 Keep skill descriptions accurate — they control when Claude decides to use the skill, so vague descriptions lead to it being ignored or misapplied.

 ---

 ## Questions

-Ping Alfie in Slack or open an issue in this repo.
+Ping Alfie in MS Teams or open an issue in this repo.